Day 324

 Why is there so much division in the world?
 James gives us an uncomfortable answer: ‘Where do you think all these appalling wars and quarrels come from?
 Do you think they just happen?
 Think again.
 They come about because you want your own way, and fight for it deep inside yourselves’ (v.1, MSG).
 The Bible acknowledges the human sources of evil, but also points to a deeper source.

 All human beings have evil tendencies.
 This chapter is focused on the key battle ground in the fight against evil – ourselves.
 Evil must be resisted.
-How can you win this battle?
+But how can you win this battle?

 The first problem that James identifies is that when we want something, we go out there and fight for it, rather than asking God: ‘You lust for what you don’t have and are willing to kill to get it.
 You want what isn’t yours and will risk violence to get your hands on it’ (v.2, MSG).